 it is likely that there will be auto parts suppliers who are unable

-to restart operations due to a lack of sufficient working capital
+to restart operations due to lack of sufficient working capital,

-even as automakers start production.
+even as automakers expand production.
 According to the Original

 Equipment Suppliers Association, 12% of the auto industry suppliers

 do not have sufficient working capital to support a 10%-25%

 High dependence on automakers makes the auto-market suppliers